Worm-Warrior/QBar/README.md

 # QBar—Local and Remote Music Player Using Qt

+## THIS PROJECT IS NO LONGER BEING WORKED ON

 This music player is a personal project to make a music player that I want to use and that has the features I want.

 While using Feishin, I noticed that it froze my desktop and consumed a lot of CPU resources when left open.